marianhlavac/marianhlavac-cz/index.md

   - *May 2013 -- Sep 2015*
   - At young marketing agency I was involved in creating web presentations for various clients.
 Most of the time I was working on the front-end code, HTML&CSS was my daily.
-Together with a very capable and social Brand New team we delivered engaging campaigns and projects for clients such as Beko or Nestlé.
+Together with a&nbsp;very capable and social Brand New team we delivered engaging campaigns and projects for clients such as Beko or Nestlé.
   - [brandnew.cz](http://brandnew.cz){:target="_blank"}

 - ### Freelancing
   - *2010 -- 2013*
-  - When I was at high school, I discovered that I am able to make a few bucks by creating websites for smaller clients.
+  - When I was at high school, I discovered that I am able to make a&nbsp;few bucks by creating websites for smaller clients.
 I registered as self-employed and started working as freelancer.

 ## Where I studied